 One of the most unique things to do in Seoul is to dress up in Hanbok (traditional Korean dress) and walk through the streets, especially Insadong, Bukchon and Gyeongbokgung.

 You can hire Hanbok in many places, including Insadong, but a good place to start is within the palace complex or just outside near exit 3-1 of Gyeongbokgung station.
 The cost will vary depending on the time used but if you wear it you get free entrance to many of the Korean sights.
+Details on where to rent hanbok are below.

 There are a total of 5 Grand Palaces in Seoul: Gyeonghuigung (경희궁), Deoksugung (덕수궁), Changgyeonggung (창경궁), Changdeokgung (창덕궁), and Gyeongbokgung (경복궁).
 Admission to all but Gyeonghuigung is free if you’re wearing Hanbok.
-They are spaced out quite for apart though, so you may not get to visit them all in one go.
+They are spaced out quite far apart though, so you may not get to visit them all in one go.
 The closest to Gyeongbokgung is Deoksugung, near City Hall.

-Gyeongbokgung.
+How to get to Gyeongbokgung.
 Gyeongbokgung Station (경복궁역) line 3 (orange) exit 5 – you will end up inside the complex OR Anguk Station (안국역) line 3 (orange), exit 1 and walk for a few 100m until you reach the south or east gates.

 Admire Korea’s history at Gwanghwamun Plaza